irgroup-classrooms/individual-assignments-aasa04/assignments/02/linuxjourney.md

 <br>$ cd -  (previous directory).
 This will take you to the previous directory you were just at.

 ### Exercise:
-1.Run the cd command without any flags, where does it take you?
+Run the cd command without any flags, where does it take you?
 <br>Answer: When I type in  "cd ~"  it goes to the my home directory "/c/Users"
 ### Quiz:
 If you are in /home/pete/Pictures and wanted to go to /home/pete, what’s a good shortcut to use?